 - Experience creating and managing social media content (preferred)

-- Some understanding of mental health awareness and stigma in gaming (preferred)
+- Some understanding of mental health awareness and stigma in the civil and military service community (preferred)

 - Proficient ability to work cooperatively and collaboratively with others